ShambaC/Handwritten-Text-Recognition/README.md

 # Handwritten Text Recognition
- Handwritten text recognition using CNN with EMNIST dataset.
+ Handwritten text recognition using Neural Networks with EMNIST dataset.
+ Main model is not a ConvNet.

 ## Intro
 Handwritten text recognition using various neural networks.